 It takes about 35 minutes to reach the beach from Clifden and less than 25 minutes to reach it from Kylemore Abbey (another one of Connemara’s highlights).

 During the summer, bins and portaloo toilet facilities are available.
 There are no lifeguards on duty here.

 For more information, please read here.

 Lettergesh Beach is another popular spot on the Renvyle Peninsula located close to Glassilaun Beach.
+These are some of the best beaches near Letterfrack.
 When the tide is out, the beach seems to stretch for miles and is the perfect place for a walk while enjoying views of the Twelve Bends, Maumturks and Mweelrea Mountains.

 It is mostly sandy, but some larger stones near the car park.

 The famous horse racing scene from the well known 1950s film “The Quiet Man” was filmed on this beach.

 Lettergesh Beach – Practical Information

 There is a car park located at the end of the narrow road that brings you to the beach.
 This beach tends not to be as busy as Glassilaun Beach, but on sunny days during the summer it can be popular.
 During the rest of the year, there are not usually many visitors, or you might even be the only one on the beach.